15 Cheapest Destinations to Visit in the U.S.

 Honorable Mention: Anchorage, Alaska

-Anchorage dropped off the recent U.S. News list from previous years, but we think it still deserves an honorable mention.
-After all, if you're looking for wild beauty on your next vacation, Alaska's largest city has it in spades.
-It costs a bit more to access this remote destination than other cities on the list, but once you’re here, you’ll find it’s very easy on the wallet.
+If you're looking for wild beauty on your next vacation, Alaska's largest city has it in spades.
+It costs a bit more to access this remote destination than other cities on this list, but once you’re here, you’ll find it’s very easy on the wallet.

 The city sits on the Cook Inlet and offers access to nearby mountains like Chugach and Talkeetna, where the hiking trails are beautiful, bountiful and free to access.
 Also free here?
 The fascinating Alaska Native Heritage Center, open-air Anchorage Market and unique Alaska Trooper Museum, where you can learn about how law enforcement operates in this remote corner of the world.